 Sign in to the BizLink career management system and create your profile, clarifying your job experience and preferences.

-After the CRC has reviewed your résumé and you have made the recommended changes, upload your résumé to the BizLink system.
-All MS MIS résumés should be CRC approved and uploaded by the end of September.
+After the CRC has reviewed your résumé through VMock and you have made the recommended changes, upload your résumé to the BizLink system.
+All MS BA résumés should be CRC approved and uploaded by the end of September.

 Information about events and workshops are promoted through email during the semester.
 RSVP for events in BizLink.

-After attending an Advanced Interviewing workshop or viewing the CRC interviewing guide and tips, schedule a practice interview with Melissa Ruggiero via BizLink to set a baseline interview.
-This will help you be prepared in case an employer calls you for an interview unexpectedly.
+After watching the Advanced Interviewing workshop series and viewing the CRC interviewing guide and tips, schedule a practice interview with Melissa Ruggiero via BizLink to set a baseline interview.
+This will help you be prepared in case an employer calls you for an interview unexpectedly

 Bullseye, “powered by Handshake”, the career system of the university-wide Career Design Center.
 You have access to the resources in the main career office in Capen Hall as well as the management-specific career office in Alfiero Center.

 Review cover letter and job search correspondence resources.
 Any letter or email sent to a potential employer must be error-free, appropriately formatted and tailored to the company's needs and the desired employment opportunity.
-Check the CRC workshops for the Job Search Correspondence workshop.
+Watch the Writing a Cover Letter workshop.

 Attend both the UB Management Career and Internship Expo and the UB STEAM Fair in early fall.
 Some of the attending companies will hold on-campus interviewing (virtual or in-person) immediately or shortly after the fair.
 (However, do not rely solely on on-campus interviewing for full-time positions.)
 Review the CRC's Job Fairs and Events page for more information, including the national career fairs.
 Potential financial assistance for conferences can be requested through the WOW Fund via BizLink | Jobs.